-- Caps, do-rags, scarves or hoods for men and women in classrooms, the cafeteria, Student Center or other indoor activities.
-This policy item does not apply to headgear considered as a part of religious or cultural dress. - Midriffs or halters, mesh, netted shirts, tube tops or cut-off t-shirts in classrooms, cafeteria, Student Center, and offices. - Short shorts. - Sagging or unbelted pants. - Clothing with derogatory, offensive and/or lewd messages either in words or pictures. - Undershirts for men, of any color, outside of the private living quarters of the residential communities.
+- religious or cultural dress.

+- Midriffs or halters, mesh, netted shirts, tube tops or cut-off t-shirts in classrooms, cafeteria, Student Center, and offices.

+- Short shorts.

+- Sagging or unbelted pants.

+- Undershirts for men, of any color, outside of the private living quarters of the residential communities.